 The Validation of Assessment for Learning and Individual Development (VALID) program provides online end-of-stage assessments for the science key learning area.
 These assessments can be used as a diagnostic tool to assist in improving student outcomes in science and as a tool for program evaluation.
 The test is linked to the science syllabuses, and assesses what students know and can do in science.
 It also provides useful information about student attitudes towards science.

 VALID Science & Technology 6

 This test is optional for schools with Year 6 students.
 Schools with students in Year 6 can participate by registering their full cohort.
-Teachers of the registered schools will participate in 5 hours of NESA registered professional learning and then mark the extended response tasks for their school.
+Teachers of the registered schools will participate in five hours of professional learning and then mark the extended response tasks for their school.

 VALID Science 8

 This test is mandatory for NSW government schools and optional for non-government schools.
 Tests are marked externally.